Using the Docker command-line

 • Backing up your data is much more difficult.

-Good reasons not to save data in the same container als where the software runs.
-To save your data in Docker, you can use volumes.
+All good reasons not to save data in the same container as where the software runs.
+To save your data in Docker, you can (and should) use volumes.

 Volumes are a way of sharing data either with the host machine or in a volume container.